 Read Our Blog item on Freedom Versus Justice.

-3. The right to refuse to pay costs not created by us.
+3. The rejection of costs not created by us.

 5. Debits and Credits kept in balance.